assafmo/assafmo.github.io/_posts/2019-05-02-ppa-repo-hosted-on-github.md

     └── package-z_1.0.0_amd64.deb
 ```

-A working example can be seen in [https://github.com/assafmo/ppa](https://github.com/assafmo/ppa).
+A working example can be found in [https://github.com/assafmo/ppa](https://github.com/assafmo/ppa).

 You can name `my_ppa` and `my_list_file.list` whatever you like.
 I used those names because it's hard to name things.